lumusitech/backend-node-ts-clean-socket-server-app/README.md

-# Node with Typescript - Socket Server - TS-node
+# Node with Typescript - Socket Server - TS-node - Tickets app (Waiting Queue)

+This project integrate Websockets with REST API for update tickets queue using WS after creation of a ticket with a POST request.

 after clone, run: